Healthy food meets comfort food, with this delicious & homemade buffalo chickpea chili.

 The recipe can easily be cooked in a slow cooker, and you can change it up by using different vegetables or trying it with your favorite source of protein.
 I used kidney beans, but crumbled tofu or tempeh would also work nicely.

-Adapted from my Vegetarian Chili Recipe
+The chili was adapted from my Vegetarian Chili Recipe.

 Buffalo Chickpea Chili

 - 15 oz diced tomatoes

 - 15 oz protein of choice

 - 1 tbsp minced garlic

 - 3-4 tbsp buffalo sauce or hot sauce